The Virtual Design

 You'd be surprised how many small business websites have broken contact forms.
 Test yours right now.
 Submit a test message and make sure it lands in your inbox.

-Also — keep the form short.
+Also, keep the form short.
 Name, email, phone, and one question about what they need.
-That's it.
-Every extra field you add reduces the number of people who complete it.
+That's enough for most first steps.
+Every extra field you add can reduce the number of people who complete it.

 5. Fast load times on mobile